Deployments

 And don't forget to register your new custom policy on your routes!
 This should be the very first inbound policy to see the incoming request, unmodified by other policies (or blocked by auth, rate-limiting etc).

-You can create a free requestbin at requestbin.com - to get started quickly look for the link to create a public bin.
+You can create a free Mockbin at mockbin.io - to get started quickly look for the link to create a new bin (not OpenAPI bin).

 Previous